Vito Russo: Death and legacy

-Russo was diagnosed with HIV in 1985, and died of AIDS-related complications in 1990.
-His work was posthumously brought to television in the 1996 documentary film The Celluloid Closet, co-executive produced and narrated by Lily Tomlin.
-His memorial was held at a Congregational Church.
+Russo was diagnosed with HIV in 1985 and died of AIDS-related complications in 1990.
+His work was posthumously brought to television in the 1996 documentary film The Celluloid Closet, co-executive-produced and narrated by Lily Tomlin.
+His memorial was held at the Rutherford Congregational Church in Rutherford, New Jersey.

 He appeared in the film Voices from the Front, a feature-length documentary in 1991 on AIDS activism in America created by the video collective Testing the Limits.

 After his death, there was a memorial in Santa Cruz put on by students and colleagues.
 There were testimonials about how inspirational he had been and en masse, the group sang "Over the Rainbow" in his memory.

 Russo's papers are held by the New York Public Library.

-A family-approved biography of Russo's life, written by NYIT professor Michael Schiavi, titled Celluloid Activist: The Life and Times of Vito Russo was published by the University of Wisconsin Press in April 2011.
-A two-volume Vito Russo reader was published in July 2012 by White Crane Books titled Out Spoken: The Vito Russo Reader - Reel One and Out Spoken: The Vito Russo Reader - Reel Two.
+A family-approved biography of Russo's life, written by NYIT professor Michael Schiavi, titled Celluloid Activist: The Life and Times of Vito Russo, was published by the University of Wisconsin Press in April 2011.
+A two-volume Vito Russo reader was published in July 2012 by White Crane Books, titled Out Spoken: The Vito Russo Reader – Reel One and Out Spoken: The Vito Russo Reader – Reel Two.
 Reel One presents his film writings; Reel Two collects his political/social commentaries.

-The documentary film Vito, had its festival premiere within the 2011 New York Film Festival went on to screen at the Maryland Film Festival, and had its television premiere on HBO on June 23, 2012.
+The documentary film Vito had its festival premiere within the 2011 New York Film Festival, went on to screen at the Maryland Film Festival, and had its television premiere on HBO on June 23, 2012.
 It is directed by Jeffrey Schwarz of the Los Angeles production company Automat Pictures.

-In 2013, GLAAD named the "Vito Russo test" after him, a set of criteria intended to analyze the representation of LGBT characters in films.
+In 2013, GLAAD named the "Vito Russo test" after him, a set of criteria intended to analyze the representation of LGBTQ characters in films.

 In 2016, Russo was inducted into the Legacy Walk.

-From 1969 until his death, he lived at 401 West 24th Street in Chelsea, Manhattan.
+From 1969 until his death, Russo lived at 401 West 24th Street in Chelsea, Manhattan.

-In June 2019, Russo was one of the inaugural 50 American “pioneers, trailblazers, and heroes” inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City’s Stonewall Inn.
-The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall’s unveiling was timed to take place during the 50th anniversary of the Stonewall riots.
+In June 2019, Russo was one of the inaugural 50 American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
+The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

 Season 1, episode 10 of the podcast Making Gay History is about him.